pomerium/pomerium/docs/reference/readme.md

 - Type: `string`
 - **Required** for group based policies (most configurations)

 The identity provider service account setting is used to query associated identity information from your identity provider.
+This is a provider specific value and is not required for all providers.
+For example, when using Okta this value will be an Okta API key, and for an OIDC provider that provides groups as a claim, this value will be empty.

 :::warning